picasso250/GeminiAPI-PHP-Class/README.md

     echo $result;
     ```

-## Important Note
+## Important Notes

-Ensure that cURL is enabled in your PHP configuration.
+- Ensure that cURL is enabled in your PHP configuration.

+- Image data is base64-encoded before being included in the JSON request.

+- The maximum width/height for images is 512 pixels.

 ## License

 This code is provided under the MIT License.
 See the [LICENSE](LICENSE) file for details.